Super-Protocol/docs/docs/developers/CLI_commands/files/upload.md

 sidebar_label: "upload"
 ---

-Upload files to the remote storage, such as Storj.
-The main purpose of the upload is to store your files until you create the main TEE compute order using the [workflows create](/developers/cli_commands/workflows/create) command, whereas your solutions and data will be transferred to the TEE for execution.
+Upload files to a remote storage, such as Storj.
+This command serves two main purposes:

+* **For users:** temporarily storing your deployment files until you create the main TEE compute order using the [workflows create](/developers/cli_commands/workflows/create) command, whereas your solutions and data will be downloaded by the TEE for execution;
+* **For providers:** storing the contents of your Solution or Data offers so that they are available for order.
+In this case you should use a long-term lease period.

 There are two ways to upload: